 Call Your Doctor

-- Redness, warmth, swelling, drainage or excessive bleeding occurs at the wound site.
+- Redness, swelling, excess bleeding, or discharge from the wound

-- Spasm or rigidity of muscles in jaw, neck, abdomen, or an area near the wound
+- Spasm or stiffness of muscles in the jaw, neck, belly, or an area near the wound

 - New or unexpected symptoms